MenakaGodakanda/GRC-Cybersecurity/README.md

 - When the project scripts load data from an Excel file, `pandas` uses `openpyxl` to interface with the `.xlsx` format.
 - Similarly, when generating reports (e.g., compliance and risk assessment reports), `pandas` leverages `openpyxl` to save the results back into an Excel format that can be easily shared and reviewed.

-**PyYAML**:
-- `PyYAML` is a Python library that allows for parsing and writing YAML (YAML Ain't Markup Language), a human-readable data serialization standard.
-- YAML is often used for configuration files due to its simplicity and ease of use.
-- In this GRC project, `PyYAML` is used to load configuration data from YAML files.
-- These configuration files specify the compliance rules and criteria that the scripts use to evaluate the data.
-- For instance, `grc_tool_config.yaml` is loaded using `PyYAML` to provide the criteria against which the compliance of each requirement is checked.
-- This makes the project flexible and easy to configure, as the rules can be updated by simply editing the YAML files without needing to change the code itself.

 #### Install Libraries:
 ```
 pip install -r tools/grc_tool/requirements.txt